-- Learn the importance of and how the emotional brain works—including the emotional trigger-perception-response survival cycle—to understand what drives emotions, thoughts, and behavior especially under pressure.
+- Identify how the emotional brain works—including the emotional trigger-perception-response survival cycle—to understand what drives emotions, thoughts, and behavior especially under pressure.

-- Identify common scenarios that trigger positive and negative emotions in the workplace.
+- Apply the knowledge of the reactive brain to common scenarios that trigger positive and negative emotions in the workplace.

-- Become emotionally self-aware so you can “catch your emotions” before you react.
+- Become emotionally self-aware to “catch emotions” before reactions have a negative impact.

-- Use various techniques to shift into the “optimal productive state” to make the best emotional, relationship, and task-related decisions in the moment
+- Shift into the “optimal productive state” to make the best emotional, relationship, and task-related decisions in the moment.

-- Recognize possible trigger sources that cause emotional reactions in others, including outbursts, so you can detach, defuse, or coach others through an escalating emotional situation.
+- Recognize possible trigger sources that cause emotional reactions and then coach others through an escalating emotional situation.

-- Establish an emotional connection with clients and colleagues to enhance negotiations and persuasiveness.
+- Establish an emotional connection with clients and colleagues to enhance negotiations, conflict-resolution, and coaching conversations.

 - Explore ways of teaching others to use these techniques so the workplace environment has less tension and more productive interactions even when emotions dominate.

 The program includes pre-work reading and an assignment.
 A group coaching session can be provided after the program to help apply the training back on the job.